Seri Surgical Scaffold Complications

 The Seri Surgical Scaffold, a mesh made from silk, is used to support and repair weaknesses and damage in soft tissue.
-A clinical study linked the implant to several serious side effects and complications when used in a certain off-label procedure involving breast reconstruction.
-These complications include tissue death, implant loss, seroma, hematoma, infection and capsular contracture.
+Although there are no documented cases of complications when the mesh is used as intended, a clinical study linked the implant to several serious side effects when used in a particular off-label breast reconstruction procedure.

 The Seri Surgical Scaffold is a medical device derived from silk and used to support and repair weaknesses and voids in soft tissue in plastic and reconstructive surgery.
 The material is designed to dissolve or be absorbed by the body.
 It was studied in the U.S. in 139 patients observed for two years in a clinical trial called SURE-001.
 Patients underwent two-stage, implant-based breast reconstruction using Seri Surgical Scaffold.